Portugal is the perfect destination for those searching for:

 Sao Juliao South of Ericeira is one of the biggest sand beaches called Sao Juliao.
 The beach break has plenty of left and rights peaks and works on a variety of swell even in summer.
 This makes it great choice when visiting, it is very consistent and if the sand banks are sitting well, everyone form the rookie to the most advanced surfer will find good waves here.

 Cave The cave, otherwise known as Sete Bafos, is the heaviest and most hollow wave in the area that breaks on a shallow reef only a short distance away from the rocks.
-This right-hander is only for the pro’s and even then, not for the faint hearted.
+This right-hander is only for the pro’s and even then, not for the faint of heart.
 When the swell is up and the pros are out, sitting on the cliff top and watching the action is a lot of fun.

 Figueira da Foz

 Buarcos Buarcos the longest right in Europe.
-If you catch a wave from the end of the point into the bay, you’ll be underway for almost a kilometre.
+If you catch a wave from the end of the point into the bay, you’ll be underway for almost a kilometer.
 This super long right is perfect for more advanced surfers who want to improve even more.

 Cabedelo The quay, and the beach in Figueira da Foz generate good A-frame peaks that suit more advanced surfers.
 It is located about 10 minutes away from Buarcos